ory/fosite/README.md

 * `blogposts.own.read` does not grant `blogposts.create`.
 * `blogposts.own` grants `blogposts.own.read` but not `blogposts.create`.

+You can replace the default scope strategy if you need a custom one by implementing `fosite.ScopeStrategy`.

 ### Quickstart

 Instantiating fosite by hand can be painful.
 Therefore we created a few convenience helpers available through the [compose package](/compose).
+It is strongly encouraged to use these well tested composers.

 In this very basic example, we will instantiate fosite with all OpenID Connect and OAuth2 handlers enabled.
 Please refer to the [example app](fosite-example/main.go) for more details.

-This might look like a lot of code but it actually sets up a full-blown OAuth2 and OpenID Connect example.
+This little code snippet sets up a full-blown OAuth2 and OpenID Connect example.

 ```go
 import "github.com/ory-am/fosite"